-On April 14th 2015, I flew Business Class in Swiss International Air Lines‘ oldest Airbus A340-300, registration number HB-JMJ (a former Canada Airlines plane, that left the Airbus factory in Toulouse in 1996).
-I was travelling from from Zurich Airport (ZRH) in Switzerland to Bangkok Suvarnabhumi Airport (BKK) in Thailand.
+On April 14th, 2015, I flew Business Class in Swiss International Air Lines‘ oldest Airbus A340-300, registration number HB-JMJ (a former Canada Airlines plane that left the Airbus factory in Toulouse in 1996).
+I traveled from Zurich Airport (ZRH) in Switzerland to Bangkok Suvarnabhumi Airport (BKK) in Thailand.
 Swiss is part of the Lufthansa group and has the reputation of being one of Europe’s best airlines, offering a great onboard product.
-I flew them a couple of years before and I loved the experience (although this may be explained by the fact that it was my first Business Class flight ever).
-On this particular occasion, they failed to impress me: the Business Class product – albeit only a few years old – starts to feel dated, the entertainment system (with very small personal screens) was disappointing, the seat was very uncomfortable in the lie flat position, and they ran out of food options immediately after take-off.
+I flew them a couple of years before, and I loved the experience (although this may be explained by the fact that it was my first Business Class flight ever).
+On this particular occasion, they failed to impress me: the Business Class product – albeit only a few years old – starts to feel dated, the entertainment system (with tiny personal screens) was disappointing, the seat was very uncomfortable in the lie-flat position, and they ran out of food options immediately after take-off.

-At this point you might want to read my article the best Business Class seats on Swiss’ Airbus A340-300.
+At this point you might want to read our article the best Business Class seats on Swiss’ Airbus A340-300.

 Each seat comes with a nice though somewhat firm blanket and a comfortable pillow.
-The Business Class amenity kit, an environmently-friendly bag, only contained essentials: lipbalm, (bright red) socks, eyeshade, toothbrush, toothpaste, and earplugs.
+The Business Class amenity kit, an environmentally-friendly bag, only contained essentials: lip balm, (bright red) socks, eyeshade, toothbrush, toothpaste, and earplugs.
 IMHO, this is one of the most basic – and thus most disappointing – amenity kits in the skies.

 Before takeoff, I was offered a choice of welcome drinks: orange juice, water, or Champagne.
 I had the orange juice.
 A small, hot towel was offered after take-off.

-About 30 minutes later (6.30 pm local time), dinner was offered.
-Although food was very good and tasty, the crew unfortunately ran out of food options after taking orders from only a few passengers.
-I was seated in row 8 (Business Class starts in row 4, and ends in row 14), but fish was no longer available when they took my order (despite the fact that Business Class was only half full).
+About 30 minutes later (6:30 pm local time), dinner was offered.
+Although the food was delicious and tasty, the crew, unfortunately, ran out of food options after taking orders from only a few passengers.
+I was seated in row 8 (Business Class starts in row 4 and ends in row 14), but fish was no longer available when they took the order (even though Business Class was only half full).
 Remarkably, I later learned that a friend, who was seated in row 10, insisted on having the fish and got it.

-The starter consisted of salmon trout tartare with horseradish cream, beetroot and goat’s cheese.
+The starter consisted of salmon trout tartare with horseradish cream, beetroot, and goat’s cheese.
 Delicious!
-While I would have prefered the fish as a main course, the only choice left was corn-fed chicken with Sbrinz sauce, potato purée with truffle, gnocchi, and green aspergus.
+While I would have preferred the fish as a main course, the only choice left was corn-fed chicken with Sbrinz sauce, potato purée with truffle, gnocchi, and green asparagus.
 It was quite good.
 Dessert was a tiramisu Tentazioni with salted chocolate crumble.
-All by all, an excellent gastronomic experience at 40,000 feet!
+All in all, an excellent gastronomic experience at 40,000 feet!

-90 minutes prior to landing, breakfast was served.
-The crew rolled a selection of cold and hot items through the cabin and you could choose what you want: cold meats, several cheeses, muesli, fruit salad, and/or eggs.
+90 minutes before landing, breakfast was served.
+The crew rolled a selection of cold and hot items through the cabin, and you could choose what you want: cold meats, several kinds of cheese, muesli, fruit salad, and/or eggs.

 In front of your seat, you will find the adjustable personal entertainment screen.
-It is disappointingly small (10.4 inches) and as such feels very outdated as compared to Swiss’ competitors.
+It is disappointingly small (10.4 inches) and, as such, feels very outdated as compared to Swiss’ competitors.
 In addition, the quality of the screen is quite poor.
-The entertainment program itself was ok: it did what is was supposed to do, keep me entertained with over 140 films and TV programmes as well as 400 CD’s to choose from.
-Unfortunately, the planes cameras did not work (or at least did not connect to the entertainment system).
-And to my great disappointment, one my favorite features during a flight did not work: the flight map showed the plane located at Zurich airport for the duration of the flight.
+The entertainment program itself was ok: it did what it was supposed to do, keep me entertained with over 140 films and TV programs as well as 400 CDs to choose from.
+Unfortunately, the plane’s cameras did not work (or at least did not connect to the entertainment system).
+And to my disappointment, a favorite feature did not work during a flight did not work: the flight map showed the plane located at Zurich airport for the duration of the flight.

-You can also read my Swiss Airlines long haul First Class flight reviews and Swiss Airlines Business Class flight reviews.
+You can also read our Swiss Airlines long haul First Class flight reviews and Swiss Airlines Business Class flight reviews.